-TMUS must offer both parties an appeal from a determination regarding responsibility, and from a TMUS's dismissal of a formal complaint or any allegations therein, on the following bases:
+Either party may appeal a determination regarding responsibility, and a dismissal of a formal complaint or any allegations, on the following bases:

 - 1. Procedural irregularity that affected the outcome of the matter, - 2.
 New evidence that was not reasonably available at the time the determination regarding responsibility or dismissal was made, that could affect the outcome of the matter, and - 3.
 The Title IX Coordinator, investigator(s), or decision-maker(s) had a conflict of interest or bias for or against complainants or respondents generally or the individual complainant or respondent that affected the outcome of the matter.